 Roofing nails usually measure between 1 and 6 inches or the shank (nail) length.
 The shank is twisted with a tip that has a diamond shape.
 This allows the nail’s tip to be twisted with a diamond-shaped tip.

-Two types of shanks are commonly used: ring shanks or smooth shanks.
+There are two types of shanks: ring shanks or smooth shanks.
 Ring shanks are larger and more suitable for areas with high winds.
 Because they are cheaper than ring shank nails, smooth shank nails are more popular in roofing.
-They are not as strong and should not be used where there is high wind.
+They are not as strong and we recommend not to use them where there is high wind.

 Why Nails Are Important In Roofing